-As previously reported, NERC and NPCC requested, on June 9, that the FERC approve the retirement of NPCC Regional Reliability Standard PRC-002-NPCC-01 (Disturbance Monitoring) and two related NPCC regional definitions, (Current Zero Time and Generating Plant), which became redundant and unnecessary for reliability with the recent approval of continent-wide Reliability Standard PRC-002-2 (Disturbance Monitoring and Reporting Requirements).
-Comments on this filing were due on or before July 11, 2016; none were filed.
-Dominion was the only entity to file a doc-less intervention.
-This matter is pending before the FERC.
+On August 16, the FERC approved the retirement of NPCC Regional Reliability Standard PRC-002-NPCC-01 (Disturbance Monitoring) and two related NPCC regional definitions, (Current Zero Time and Generating Plant), which became redundant and unnecessary for reliability with the recent approval of continent-wide Reliability Standard PRC-002-2 (Disturbance Monitoring and Reporting Requirements).
+The retirements became effective August 16, 2016.
+Unless the August 16 order is challenged, this proceeding will be concluded.